ezra-lieblich/cell_society/doc/DESIGN.md

 ##DESIGN CONSIDERATIONS

 The first design decision we had to make was where to determine the next state of the cell.
 We were debating whether to perform that in the Cell class or our GridLogic class.
-Putting in in our logic class would make it easier to write the methods since it would have easier access to the grid and it‚Äôs neighbors.
+Putting in in our logic class would make it easier to write the methods since it would have easier access to the grid and itís neighbors.
 This would also make the Cell class a lot simpler and have less sub-classes.
 However, we ultimately decided to put the method in cell class.
-This makes the logic class a lot cleaner because we don‚Äôt need an if tree figuring out what state it is in and then performing logic based off its state.
+This makes the logic class a lot cleaner because we donít need an if tree figuring out what state it is in and then performing logic based off its state.
 Instead we just go through each cell and call Cells handle next state method.
 Another design choice we made was to have a Grid class have methods to update the grid instead of putting those methods inside GridLogic.
 We thought that since have a separate GridView class that does depend on Grid, that putting in those methods in GridLogic would be too much dependence.
 Separate Toolbar from GridView was another design choice we made.
 Originally we thought it would make sense to put the whole UI view component in one class.
 However, since the Toolbar is going to be handling the parameters of the Grid and GridView we decided to create a separate class for this.
-Also this is good because now Toolbar interacts with the GridLogic and GridView doesn‚Äôt, so this separates the dependencies.
+Also this is good because now Toolbar interacts with the GridLogic and GridView doesnít, so this separates the dependencies.

 ##TEAM RESPONSIBILITIES